wiskott-lab/sklearn-sfa/doc/user_guide.rst

 There are more sophisticated constructions of non-linear SFA using receptive fields called *Hierarchical SFA (HSFA)*.
 These are recommended for high-dimensional data with significant local structure (e.g., image data).
-HSFA is currently not implemented in this package.
+HSFA is implemented in this package, but should be considered **experimental**!

 Inspection and evaluation
 -------------------------